 |More than 20 and up to 25 years||4 Weeks wages for each year of continuous employment|

 How to claim redundancy payment:

-In order to get payment from the Redundancy Fund, the employee must make a claim on the prescribed form, that can be found on Social Insurance Offices, Citizen’s Service Centre and the official website of the Ministry of Labour and Social Insurances.
+In order to get payment from the Redundancy Fund, the employee must make a claim using the prescribed form, which is available at Social Insurance Offices, Citizen’s Service Centres and the official website of the Ministry of Labour and Social Insurance.

 The legal team of Michael Chambers &Co.
-LLC is able to provide you an adequate legal support on all the matters related to employment law and employment contracts.
+LLC is able to provide you with the required legal support on all matters related to employment law and employment contracts.
 If you wish to speak to one of our lawyers, then contact us: firstname.lastname@example.org